 Additionally, and very intriguing we might add, each of the 25 cars’ chassis will be individually named after one of Gordon Murray’s grand prix wins on different circuits.
 The first car will be designated Kyalami 1974 and further cars will be named after the 24 subsequent wins in chronological order.
 Each car will also come with a specially commissioned book about the race that it is named after, with Murray’s view and memories of the victory.

-Every aspect of the T.50s Niki Lauda reads like a geeky technical engineering and we absolutely such stuff here at TopGear SA.
-Mzansi-born Gordon Murray's résumé is the stuff of petrolhead dreams with outstanding engineering feats to back it.
-The critically acclaimed McLaren F1 roadcar of the 90s is still revered as one of the best driver's cars of all time, and we have little doubt that both the T.50 and more focused T.50s, which are spiritual successors to the McLaren F1, will deliver in driver enjoyment.
-Now we wait to see how tangibly theses models perform in real-world terms, but one thing's for sure - these will be a rare sight on the roads.
+Every aspect of the T.50s Niki Lauda reads like a geeky technical engineering piece and we absolutely relish such stuff here at TopGear SA.
+Mzansi-born Gordon Murray's résumé is the stuff of petrolhead dreams, with outstanding engineering feats to back it.
+The critically acclaimed McLaren F1 roadcar of the 90s is still revered as one of the best driver's cars of all time, and we have little doubt that both the T.50 and the more focused T.50s, which are spiritual successors to the McLaren F1, will deliver in driver enjoyment.
+Now we wait to see how tangibly these models perform in real-world terms, but one thing's for sure - these will be a rare sight on the roads, especially price withstanding.